mjordan/introduction_to_relational_databases/README.md

+# Introduction to Relational Databases

-# Overview of the workshop
+## Overview of the workshop

 In this 4-hour workshop, participants will learn the basics of data modelling for relational databases, the relational database development process, and querying relational databases using SQL (Structured Query Language).
 The workshop will also present an overview of how relational databases are integrated into websites and other types of applications.
 The workshop will include a number of hands-on exercises and the chance to create, populate, and query a simple database.

-# How relational databases work
+## How relational databases work

-## Tables, relationships, and IDs
+### Tables, relationships, and IDs

 Relational databases strucutre data in tables, and provide mechanisms for linking (relating) those tables together to so that the data can be queried and managed efficiently.
 For example, if we wanted to manage a list of books, we would create a table that contained some data about those books: